quotient-im/Quaternion/BUILDING.md

 [![Chat](https://img.shields.io/badge/chat-%23quaternion-blue.svg)](https://matrix.to/#/#quaternion:matrix.org)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

+### Getting the source code

-Quaternion source code is hosted at GitHub: https://github.com/QMatrixClient/Quaternion - checking out a certain commit or tag from GitHub (rather than downloading the archive) is the recommended way for packagers.
+The source code is hosted at GitHub: https://github.com/QMatrixClient/Quaternion.
+Checking out a certain _commit_ or _tag_ from GitHub is the recommended way for one-off building; but if you want to hack on Quaternion, feel free to fork/clone the repo and check out the master branch.

+In any case do not download a sources archive from GitHub Releases - it's incomplete because GitHub Releases doesn't include source trees of submodules.

-Quaternion uses libqmatrixclient that is developed in a separate GitHub repo and is fetched as a git submodule.
-To get all necessary sources:
-- if you haven't cloned the Quaternion sources yet:
+Quaternion builds (so far statically, see [#239](https://github.com/QMatrixClient/Quaternion/issues/239)) with libqmatrixclient that is developed in a separate GitHub repo and is fetched as a git submodule.
+If you haven't cloned the Quaternion sources yet, the following will get you all sources in one go:
 ```
 git clone --recursive https://github.com/QMatrixClient/Quaternion.git
 ```
-- if you already have cloned Quaternion, do the following in the top-level directory (NOT in lib subdirectory):
+If you already have cloned Quaternion, do the following in the top-level directory (NOT in `lib` subdirectory):
 ```
 git submodule init
 git submodule update